qriovider/qriovider.github.io/_pages/about.md

 ---

 ## about
 I am a master student of University of Tsukuba, Japan.
 My research interests are the applied probability and the stochastic analysis.
 Especially, I am interested in applying the quantitive approaches (Stein's method, stochastic geometry and so on) to a Queueing system.
+My main goals are to find the phynomenon which is difficult to understand intuitively and explain it clearly.

 <!-- My Ultimate goal is to identify what is acutually happened or not by using the probability theory or new methods! -->